The Coathangers: History

 On June 30, 2017, The Coathangers released Parasite EP on Suicide Squeeze Records.
 The five-track EP includes an alternate version of "Down Down" from the band's 2016 album Nosebleed Weekend.

 Suicide Squeeze Records released The Coathangers first official live album, aptlty titled Live, on June 1, 2018.
 The album was released on cassette and on black/red/white tri-colored vinyl, limited to 1500 copies.

 During 2018, in between touring, the band worked on their 6th studio album at Valentine Studios in Hollywood, California.
 The album was later revealed to be titled The Devil You Know, and was released on March 8, 2019.
 The album was produced, recorded and mixed by Nic Jodoin, who produced the band's previous album, Nosebleed Weekend.

+In a 2025 interview with New Noise Magazine regarding a resurfaced Coathangers demo, Julia Kugel explained that the band were unlikely to put out anything soon, saying, "It’s hard to get everyone together because we all live in different states now.
+So it’s hard to get everyone on the same page.
+We were going to work on some things, but then if we did, I think it would take forever just to get everyone on the same page."